HelloChatterbox/dev_documentation/docs/chatterbox-technologies/overview.md

 ### Chatterbox Skills

 [Chatterbox Skills](https://github.com/ChatterboxAI/chatterbox-skills) are like 'add-ons' or 'plugins' that provide additional functionality.
 Skills can be developed by Chatterbox Developers, or by Community Developers, and vary in their functionality and maturity.

-[Chatterbox Skills Kit \(MSK\)](https://github.com/chatterboxai/chatterbox-skills-kit) is a Python-based utility that has been created to make it easier for Skill Authors to create, test and submit Skills to the [Skills Marketplace](https://market.chatterbox.ai).

-{% page-ref page="chatterbox-skills-kit.md" %}

-[Chatterbox Skills Manager \(MSM\)](https://github.com/chatterboxai/chatterbox-skills-manager) is a command line tool used to add, manage and remove Skills on any Chatterbox installation.

 ### Devices and Enclosures